 School visitors (volunteers, parents, etc.) must come to the main office.
 For safety and security reasons, each person is required to sign in at the office when he/she enters the building for any reason.
 Visitors and/or volunteers are to sign out at the time of departure.
 Visitors may be asked to show identification in the form of a driver's license or other government issued identification.

 Volunteers

 The main responsibility of a volunteer is to assist the administration or teachers.
 All volunteers must be VIRTUS trained.
+Training will be done inperson.

 Wellness Policy